za3k/youtube-autodl/README.md

  - If you just want to avoid downloading them again, set up or share an ARCHIVE.txt file.
 The easiest way to do this is to use `youtube-dl --download-archive ARCHIVE.txt` when downloading them in the first place.
 If you didn't do that, you can probably make one for existing video folders with a bash one-liner and some cleverness.
  - If you want youtube-autodl to actively know about existing videos and make organized copies, set `formats.archive` to point to your existing videos.
 This way, youtube-dl will see your videos as its "master" copy, and simply realize they're downloaded already.
 (Note, this means youtube-autodl will add new videos to your existing collection when they are downloaded.)

+Q: Help!
+I checked my computer and there are a dozen copies of youtube-dl running.
+A: You probably made an hourly cronjob for youtube-autodl. youtube-autodl is being started every hour, whether or not the previous instance finished.
+Kill all the existing processes.
+Then, do an initial download before adding it to cron.
+You can also add [flock](https://linux.die.net/man/1/flock) to your cron tab, to prevent a second instance from starting before your first one finishes.

 ### About

 youtube-dlp is written by Zachary "za3k" Vance.
 It released into the public domain.